jonnaliesel/u09-react-weather-app/README.md

 In the project directory, you can run:
 ### `npm install`
-After cloning git hub repository, run npm install to install required dependencies
+After cloning git hub repository, run "npm install" to install required dependencies

 ### `npm start`